 Bone breaks, or surgery required to fix fractured bones, can also sometimes cause life-threatening complications and permanent disability in older adults.
 Breaks, such as those due to falls or slips, can limit mobility and independence, leading to emotional problems, such as hopelessness and depression.

 - Osteoporotic bone breaks.
 Fractures and breaks most commonly occur in the hip, spine or wrist bones.
 They also affect the feet, knees and other parts of the body.

 - Limited mobility, trouble getting around and difficulty completing everyday activities.
 Many elderly adults who break bones need to live long term in nursing homes or require assistance from an aid in their homes.

 - Bone pain, sometimes that is permanent and intense.

 - Hunched or stooped posture.
 This occurs because the vertebrae, the bones of the spine, can become weaker.

 - Feelings of isolation or depression.

 - In the elderly, increased risk of death.
-About 20 percent of seniors who break a hip die within one year.
+Up to 20 percent of seniors who break a hip die within one year.

 Low bone mass is usually caused by a combination of factors, typically including older age, nutrient deficiencies due to eating a poor diet, existing health conditions and others.
 The main causes of osteoporosis include:

-- Long-term use of certain medications, including proton pump inhibitors (PPIs), selective serotonin reuptake inhibitors (SSRIs), aromatase inhibitors, fertility drugs/hormonal medications, anti-seizure medications and steroids (glucocorticoids or corticosteroids).
+- Long-term use of certain medications, including proton pump inhibitors, selective serotonin reuptake inhibitors, aromatase inhibitors, fertility drugs/hormonal medications, anti-seizure medications and steroids (glucocorticoids or corticosteroids).